gduarte/blog/posts/2014/2014-10-27-closures-objects-heap.markdown

 emitted for closures is enlightening - you will see the analog of V8 Contexts explicitly defined and instantiated.

 Closures are powerful beasts.
-They provide a succint way to hide information from a caller while sharing it among a set of functions.
+They provide a succinct way to hide information from a caller while sharing it among a set of functions.
 I love that they **truly hide** your data: unlike object fields, callers cannot access or even *see* closed-over variables.
 Keeps the interface cleaner and safer.